Back to blog

 Look at what the legacy stack assumes about its audience.

+A CRUD app assumes a human will navigate it.
+Forms scan by eye.
+Lists paginate.
+Filters tune for three-second decisions.
+A dashboard assumes a human will look at it.
+Red-yellow-green because humans process colors faster than numbers.
+KPIs above the fold because humans don't scroll.
 A report assumes a human will read it.
-Section headers, narrative arcs, an executive summary at the top because the executive isn't going to read the bottom.
+Section headers, narrative, an executive summary at the top because the executive isn't going to read the bottom.

 The agent doesn't need any of this.
-The agent doesn't navigate menus or scroll past the fold or process red-yellow-green.
-The agent reasons against structure.
 Give it a graph and it can hop edges.
 Give it a typed schema and it can compose queries.
 Give it a context graph and it can build a story.
-None of those things are dashboards.
+You're showing it the slide deck and asking why it can't reason about the underlying business.

 The reframe is the audience, not the intelligence

 Once the agent is the primary reader, the architectural unit changes.
-The legacy stack's unit is the table, rows and columns of fact.
-The agent-first unit is the dimension, a named scope of concern with the judgment patterns of an expert who works inside it.
+The legacy stack's unit is the table: rows and columns of fact.
+The agent-first unit is the dimension: a named scope of concern with the judgment patterns of an expert who works inside it.

 You don't get rid of the table.
 You stop building everything else for the table.